MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemdiscoverytype.md

 The remote system is only discoverable through cloud connection.

 ### -field SpatiallyProximal:3
 The remote system is discoverable through a proximal connection and can be used in the same "space" (for holographic sharing).
-TBD - not sure about this.
+TBD1 - not sure about this.

 ## -remarks